cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 ^^^^^^^^^^^^^^^^^^^

 * It is an external extension to Environment Modules, requiring additional installation steps.
-* The git repository appears to have been last updated in 2013; although I believe this means that it has not been updated for Environment Modules 4.x, my (albeit minimal) experimentation indicates that it still works, with the exception of automatic reloading of a module if any of the modules it depends on are switched.
+* The git repository appears to have been last updated in 2013; although which means that it has not been updated for Environment Modules 4.x, a simple experimentation indicates that it still works, with the exception of automatic reloading of a module if any of the modules it depends on are switched.
   However, the Flavours_ package does not appear to be actively supported.
 * The Flavours package (using Environment Modules 3.x) fully supports the ``module switch`` syntax, with the switching out of a dependency (e.g. a compiler) causing the reload of all modulefiles depending on it.
-  (I have not had success with this using Environment Modules 4.x.)
+  (however the test of this feature failed when using Environment Modules 4.x.)
 * The syntax for modulefiles is elegant, and one can easily extend the basic compiler dependency modulefile to add additional dependencies.
 Even for packages/dummy packages that the Flavours extension knows nothing about (e.g. simd in the above example).